kartik-v/bootstrap-fileinput/CHANGE.md

 6. (enh #177): Trigger filebatchpreupload if showPreview is `false`.
 7. (enh #178): Updated README for cancel button configuration.
 8. (enh #179): Validate and cast `maxFileSize`, `maxFileCount`, and `initialPreviewCount` to numeric - even if they have been setup as a string.
+9. (enh #181): Fix change event triggered for IE 11 when file input is set to empty.

 version 4.1.7
 =============